Frequently asked questions

 Transportation

 It takes about 10-15 minutes to travel to/from the airport and city centre.
-See further descriptions on taxi, airport express buses and local city buses here.
+See further descriptions on taxi, airport express busses and local city buses here.

-Soak in the cozy vibes within the Tromsø city centre, or explore the wild landscapes just a quick bus, car or ferry ride away.
-Read more on how to get around here
+oak in the cozy vibes within the Tromsø city centre, or explore the wild landscapes just a quick bus, car or ferry ride away.
+Read more on how to get around here.

 General information